Did You Suffer an Injury at Work?

 - It cannot be proven that the injury is work-related

 - An injury was caused by a pre-existing condition

 - The seriousness of the injury is in question

 Can I Sue My Employer for My Injuries?

 Because workers’ comp laws are no-fault laws, employers who provide work comp benefits to employees cannot be sued.
 These laws provide injured employees with benefits coverage without having to prove fault, and in turn, employers cannot be held liable for an accident.
 An exception to this is if an employer is not legally insured.
 In that case, the company can be sued.

 Contact Us to Schedule Your Free Consultation

 If you were injured while working, you deserve to be fully compensated for your injuries.
-The workers’ compensation attorneys at Riverview Accident Lawyers have years of experience in personal injury law and work comp law, and we know how to effectively negotiate with insurance companies to achieve the best available outcome.
+The workers’ compensation attorneys in Santa Ana have years of experience in personal injury law and work comp law, and we know how to effectively negotiate with insurance companies to achieve the best available outcome.